-Check the Race Office logbook for any issues noted on previous days to see if there are any recurring themes that you may have to deal with (E.g. hooter malfunction).
+Check the logbook entries for previous days to see if there are any recurring themes that you may have to deal with (E.g. hooter malfunction).
 Start recording the day's events.

 - 1. Hoist the ensign on the race hut mast. - 2.
-Hoist the Y Flag if required. - 3.
-Check the radio clock is working. - 4.
-Check in the sailing programme which races you are running. - 5.
-Prepare the race entry sheets for each of the day's races. - 6.
-Put pen, pencils and paper out. - 7.
-Hang the start flag board on the railing. - 8.
-Check the start line transit between the mast on the race hut and the post on the bank. - 9.
+Check the radio clock is working (spare rechargeable batteries in the race hut) - 3.
+Check in the sailing programme which races you are running. - 4.
+Put the race entry sheets out. - 5.
+Put pen, pencils and paper out. - 6.
+Hang the starting board out. - 7.
+Check the start line transit between the mast on the race box and the post. - 8.
 The start direction should be chosen so that boats start upwind.
-Where it is not clear which direction is upwind, the start should be upstream. - 10.
-Set the course taking into account the prevailing wind direction and strength. - 11.
-Put the course marks out on the board on the front of the race hut. - 12.
-Check the sound signal (bell preferred to hooter).
+Where it is not clear which direction is upwind, the start should be upstream. - 9.Set the course taking into account the prevailing wind direction and strength. - 10.
+Put the course out on the front of the race hut. - 11.Tell the rescue boats where to put the marks. - 12.
+Check the sound signal (bell preferred to hooter). - 13.
+Radio check with the OOD and rescue boats.